Ahmed-Arafat10/Git/Git.md

 - Note: information in reflog is stored for 90 days

-- Simulate a situation -> if you have used --hard rest command to go back to prevoius commit {from commit (REMOVINGGG) to commit (REMOVINGGG)}, then you want to restore deleted Commit (REMOVINGGG)
+- Simulate a situation -> if you have used --hard rest command to go back to previous commit {from commit (REMOVINGGG) to commit (REMOVINGGG)}, then you want to restore deleted Commit (REMOVINGGG)

 - Show reflog for past 1 hour